ayoubdkhissi/Fourier-Series-Visualization-with-Python-pygame/README.md

 (although first lines of code serve this purpose)
 - Choose the function to visualize
 - Press UP or Down key to increase or decrease number of iterations
-- As the number of iteration gets bigger, the function gets more and more accurate
+- As the number of iteration gets bigger, the function representation gets more and more accurate

 ### Ressources:
 - https://www.youtube.com/watch?v=r6sGWTCMz2k